eo33/ecommerce-app/README.md

 #### Tasks:

 1. Create the user interface for the product detail page.
+(Done)
 1. Display product descriptions and specifications on the product detail page.
+(Done)
 1. Optimize the performance of the product details page, including image loading and rendering.
+(Done)
 1. Implement navigation controls that allow users to move between product detail pages and return to the product listings.
+(Done)
+1. Implement zoom control that allow users to zoom at the product image.
+(DONE)
 1. Ensure that the product details page is designed to be responsive and accessible on different screen sizes.
+(Done)
 1. (Admin Functionality): Provide a secure admin panel with features for editing and updating product details.
 (Done)
 1. (Development): Optimize the API endpoint for retrieving product details and implement effective caching mechanisms.(Done)

+#### Work progress

+- 23 Oct 2023 - Made figma design
+- 25 Oct 2023 - Implemented Figma design
+- 26 Oct 2023 - Installed `react-image-magnify` so user can magnify images.
+Completed all the listed tasks.

 ## Feature 4: Shopping Cart: